roddhjav/pass-import/README.md

 ## Contribution
 Feedback, contributors, pull requests are all very welcome.
+Please read the [`CONTRIBUTING.md`](CONTRIBUTING.md) file for more details on the contribution process.

 ## License